JohnnyBouSaab/Security-Project/README.md

 Latest version of Python is required (3.9), otherwise the tool might not function properly.
 Python requirements can be installed by running "python -r requirements.txt" on your machine.

+For Ubuntu: Check `ubuntu_requirements.txt` for a list of dependencies you may need to install.

 Finally, run the tool by typing "python main.py"

 Enjoy and hack responsibly :D